DEVICE PRODUCT DEVELOPMENT

 Product Management (PM)

-If neglected, you’ll collect the wrong data.
+If neglected: you’ll build the wrong thing and collect the wrong data.

 Technical Lead (TL)